University of New Hampshire: History

 In fall 1893, classes officially began in Durham with 51 freshmen and 13 upperclassmen, which was three times the projected enrollment.
 Graduate study was also established in fall 1893 for the first time.
 The number of students and the lack of state funds for dormitories caused a housing crunch and forced students to find housing in town.
 The lack of housing caused difficulty for attracting women to the university.
 In 1908, construction on Smith Hall, the first women's dorm, was completed using private and state funds.
 Prior to the construction of Fairchild Hall in 1915 for male students, 50 freshmen lived in the basement of DeMerritt Hall.
 With the continuing housing shortage for men, the administration encouraged the growth of the UNH Greek system.
 From the late 1910s through the 1930s, the fraternity system expanded and provided room and board for male students.

 In 1919 supervising architect Eric T. Huddleston prepared a master plan for the campus which guided development of the school for the next thirty years.
 As supervising architect Huddleston is credited with the design of over a dozen campus buildings.
 In 1923, Governor Fred H. Brown signed a bill changing the name of the college to University of New Hampshire.
 The university was incorporated on July 1, 1923.

 In the spring of 2015, the university was given $4 million from the estate of Robert Morin, who had been a librarian at the university for almost 50 years.
 Having lived a frugal and secluded life, he allowed for his life's savings to be given to the university without restraint.
 In 2016, the news that the university was spending $1 million on a new video screen for the football stadium provoked criticism, both on and off campus.
 Critics thought that the difference between that amount and the $100,000 the university transferred to the library was inappropriate.

 Academics

 The University of New Hampshire is the flagship of the University System of New Hampshire.
 UNH is composed of eleven colleges and graduate schools, offering 2,000 courses in over 100 majors.
-The eight colleges of UNH are:
+The eleven colleges of UNH are: